 British Wheel of Yoga Foundation Course 1

 This is an ideal course if you wish to deepen your understanding of Yoga, as a tool for self development or as preparation for Teacher Training.
 Sessions will be held in the Barn.
-Topics will include asana and practice planning, relaxation and stress management, anatomy of muscles and joints, pranayama, mantra, mudra, Prana, cakras and focussing the mind.
+Topics will include asana and practice planning, relaxation and stress management, simple anatomy of muscles and joints, pranayama, mantra, mudra, Prana, cakras and techniques to focus the mind.
 We will look at the history, literature and philosophy that informs Yoga.
-Each day will include 3 practices (asana, pranayama and concentration), practical analysis of asana, talks, discussions and small group work.
-You will be encouraged to develop a home practice, read texts and keep a journal.
+Each day will include 3 practices (asana, pranayama and concentration), practical analysis of asana, a talk, discussion and small group work.
+You will be encouraged to develop a home practice, read a text and keep a journal.
 A BWY certificate will be awarded on completion.
-To apply, you need to have attended group classes for 2 years and be able to commit to the dates and course curriculum.
+To apply, you need to have attended Yoga classes for 2 years and be able to commit to the dates and course curriculum.
 Please email or phone for information about dates, cost, curriculum and an application form.
 Apply by post or email.
-Interviews will be held on the Introductory Day
+Interviews will be held on the Introductory Day or by appointment

 Monthly Yoga Sutra study and Chanting sessions will begin soon.
 If you are interested, please email